pranjalibajpai/eRail/README.md

 ## Things Done & Assumptions Made
 - Admins are added in the table - admins manually
+- If user/admin logs out & then access the page through URL then Access is Denied

 ## Validations
+- Login (Admin & User)
+    - USername - Not Empty & Valid
+    - Password - Not Empty & Valid
+- Register
     - Password - minimun 8 characters
-- Username - Must contain letters only
+    - Username - Contain letters only, Shouldn't Already Taken
-- Full Name, Address - must not be empty
+    - Full Name, Address - Not Empty
+    - Email - Valid, Not Empty, Shouldn't Already Registered
+- Release Train
+    - Train Number - Not Empty & Number
+    - Date - Not Empty & Between CURRENT_DATE + 1 Month & CURRENT_DATE + 4 Month
-- Email - should be valid and not empty
+    - Number of Coaches - Positive & Total should be >= 1
-- For login (both admins & users) Username & Password should not be empty & must be valid
-- If user/admin logouts then access the page through URL then Access is Denied

 ## ToDo
 - [x] Change type="text" to type="password" in admin-login.php, index.php, register.php to Hide Password